AbdulrazzakTamim/abdulrazzaktamim.github.io/_teaching/2023-fall-micro-math.md

 location: "Berkeley, United States"
 ---

-I was a Graduate Student Instructor for Econ 101A (Fall 2023) for [Cecile Gaubert](https://eml.berkeley.edu/~cecile.gaubert/) at the University of California, Berkeley.
+Graduate Student Instructor for Econ 101A (Fall 2023) for [Cecile Gaubert](https://eml.berkeley.edu/~cecile.gaubert/) at the University of California, Berkeley.